|Audit Committee Charter|

-The Audit Committee of the Board of Directors of Sealed Air Corporation is appointed by the Board to assist the Board in fulfilling its responsibility for monitoring and overseeing:
+The Audit Committee of the Board of Directors (the "Board") of Sealed Air Corporation (the "Corporation") is appointed by the Board to assist the Board in fulfilling its responsibility for monitoring and overseeing:

-- the Corporation's internal control system, including information technology security and control,
+1. the Corporation's internal control system, including information technology security and control;

-- the performance of the Corporation's internal audit function,
+3. the performance of the Corporation's internal audit function;

-- the annual independent audit of the Corporation's consolidated financial statements,
+4. the annual independent audit of the Corporation's consolidated financial statements and related disclosure;

-- the integrity of the Corporation's consolidated financial statements,
+5. the quality and integrity of the Corporation's consolidated financial statements;

-- the Corporation's compliance with legal and regulatory requirements, and
+6. the Corporation's compliance with legal and regulatory requirements; and

 The independent auditor for the Corporation is ultimately accountable to the Audit Committee.
 The Audit Committee shall have the ultimate authority and responsibility to select, evaluate, approve terms of retention and compensation of, and, where appropriate, replace the independent auditor, subject to ratification of the selection of the independent auditor by the Corporation's stockholders at the annual meeting.

 The Audit Committee shall consist of not less than three directors who are independent of the management of the Corporation and are free of any relationship that, in the opinion of the Board, would interfere with their exercise of independent judgment as a committee member.
 The members shall meet all applicable requirements, including independence and financial literacy requirements applicable to all members and financial expertise requirements that may be applicable to one or more members, of the New York Stock Exchange, the Securities and Exchange Commission ("SEC"), and the Sarbanes Oxley Act of 2002.